 - Naked on Arrival/Naked First Impression: Annet first appears to both Earnest and the audience nude on a sacrificial altar.
 Earnest gives her his jacket.

-- No Celebrities Were Harmed: Al Capone appears in the cutscene preceding level 6.
+- No Celebrities Were Harmed: Al Capone appears in the cutscene preceding level 6, looking quite unlike his real self.
 Sega CD only, though.
 Its arguable whether Brady was meant to be this for him in the Genesis port.

 - Pointless Band-Aid: Earnest's cheek bandage.
 Assumed to be pointless since it disappears in cutscenes at times.

 - Poison Mushroom: The sleeping potion.
 Get this and Earnest will just fall asleep, leaving him vulnerable to enemy attacks.